Is Bethel a Cult?

 There but for the grace of God…

-portrait of Pastor Bill Johnson of Bethel Church in Redding, CAA good deal of their vitriol has been leveled at the current worldwide revival now in progress.
+portrait of Pastor Bill Johnson of Bethel Church in Redding, CAA good deal of vitriol has been leveled at the current worldwide revival now in progress.
 Some of the most vicious attacks have been leveled at someone who many consider to be the poster-child of that movement, Pastor Bill Johnson of Bethel Church in Redding, CA (hereafter “Bethel”).

 One of the many accusations tossed their way is that of Bethel being a cult.